-\lblsect{Results} \myparagraph{Image quality.} We report the quantitative results of applying our method on DDIM~\cite{song2020denoising}, Progressive Distillation (PD)~\cite{salimans2021progressive}, and GauGAN~\cite{park2019semantic} in \tab{quality} and show the qualitative results in \fig{quality}.
+\looseness=-1 \myparagraph{Image quality.} We report the quantitative results of applying our method to DDPM~\cite{ho2020denoising,song2020denoising}, \progdist~\cite{salimans2021progressive}, GauGAN~\cite{park2019semantic}, and Stable Diffusion~\cite{rombach2022high} on SDEdit~\cite{meng2022sdedit} image editing and text-guided inpainting in \tab{quality}. \fig{quality} shows some qualitative results.
 For PSNR and LPIPS, \textit{with G.T.} means computing the metric with the ground-truth images. \textit{With Orig.} means computing the metric with the samples generated by the original model.
 On LSUN Church, we only use 431 synthetic images for the \textit{PSNR/LPIPS with G.T.} metrics, as manual edits do not have ground truths.
-For the other metrics, we use the entire LSUN Church dataset (431 synthetic + 23 manual).
+For the other metrics, we use the entire LSUN Chur ch dataset (431 synthetic + 23 manual edits).
 On Cityscapes, we view the synthetic semantic maps as the original input and the ground-truth semantic maps as the edited input for the \textit{PSNR/LPIPS with G.T.} metrics, which has 1505 samples.
-For the other metrics, we include the symmetric edits (view the ground-truth semantic maps as the original inputs and synthetic semantic maps as the edited inputs), which has 3010 samples in total.
-For the models with method \textit{Patch} and \textit{Ours}, whose computation is edit-dependent, we measure the average MACs over the whole dataset. \arraystretch{1.}
+For the other metrics, we include the symmetric edits (view the ground-truth semantic maps as the original inputs and synthetic semantic maps as the edited inputs), with 3010 samples in total.
+For the models with method \textit{Patch} and \textit{Ours}, whose computation is edit-dependent, we measure the average MACs over the whole dataset.